yashsharma127/Intern-assignment/README.md

 Phone number
 Email
 Upon completion, saving the user details in localstorage and routing the user to the second page.
-If the user attempts to access the second page without providing the necessary information, redirect them back to the first page with a message indicating that they must enter their details before accessing the page.
+If the user attempts to access the second page without providing the necessary information, redirecting them back to the first page with a message indicating that they must enter their details before accessing the page.

 Task 3: Second Page of the Application[Component 1]
 Fetching a list of JSON details from an API https://jsonplaceholder.typicode.com/posts